Ever thought of hosting a wine tasting but don’t even know where to start?

 - Do you want to choose one varietal of wine using several different winemakers?

-- Do you want to sample wines specifically originating from one wine region?
+- Would you prefer to sample wines specifically originating from one wine region?

 - Do you want to taste all reds?

-- Do you want to taste all whites?
+- OR, do you want to taste all whites?

 - Are you interested in sampling several wines from one winemaker?

 Terri and I had an easy decision picking our wine theme.
 We were fortunate enough to meet and get to know David Mirassou from Mirassou Winery.